GlobeProgger/globeprogger.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+## Hi and welcome to my portfolio

->By day I’m a software architect in the regulated medical environment
+>By day I'm a software and product security architect in the regulated medical environment.
 >
->By night I love to dive into the world of blockchains, cryptocurrencies and web3.0
+>By night I love dive into the world of blockchains, cryptocurrencies  and web3.0.

-My background is in software development, Windows desktop applications based on the .net frameworks.
-I then transitioned into web development and quickly got into cloud computing platforms, here focusing on MS Azure.
-My enthusiasm for clean code and my affinity towards understanding systems led me to specialize in software architecture, and so I took on a global software architect role.
+My background is in software development, predominantly Windows desktop applications based on the .net frameworks.
+I then transitioned into web development and quickly got into cloud computing platforms, here focusing specifically on Microsoft Azure.
+From there I focused on software architecture and later took on a global software architect role.

-My curiosity in security and the need to fulfill ever growing requirements from clients as well as regulatory bodies drove me to assess my companies security posture and so I fell down the rabbit hole of cybersecurity.

-Nowadays my main focus is cybersecurity, product security to be more specific.

 My responsibilities here included amongst others:

-- Design, implement and maintain a modern IoT architecture spanning multiple business models and applications
+- Designed and implemented a modern IoT architecture spanning multiple business models and applications including
-- Design and develop a vulnerability management program
+- Developed  a vulnerability management program
-- Oversee a portfolio of desktop and cloud products in regards of architecture
+- Overseeing a portfolio of products in regards of architecture and security
 - Product security across a global set of software products

 My crypto & blockchain activities include:

 - Contributions to major open-source blockchain projects
 - Exploring smart contract platforms incl. cosmos ecosystem, polygon & avalanche
-- Creating smart contracts, mainly based on CosmWasm and Solidity
+- Dabbling with smart contracts, mainly CosmWasm and Solidity
 - Investigating general Blockchain technology, cryptocurrencies, consensus algorithms, FinTec and decentralization
-- Experimenting with DeFi, NFTs, Play2Earn, PoS and governance
+- Experimenting with DeFi, NFTs, PoS and governance

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->